janaagaard75/expo-and-typescript/README.md

 ## Running the App

-You can either run the app using [Expo XDE](https://expo.io/tools#xde) or using the command line.
-Personally I find that using the XDE is the easiest solution, since it handles a lot of the setup for you, but if you're prefer using the command line here are the commands to do so.

 Start the local server.
 This will give you a QR code that you can scan using the Expo Client app on your mobile divice.

 ```shell